Clutchison/sm-starter/README.md

 - Clone this into new git repository
 - Update name and description in package.json
 - Run npm i
+- Add .env file to root dir and populate with `PORT=7000`

 ## Usage